When out and about shopping this week, pop into Baby City and pick up a Solids Starter Kit ~ now only $29.99!

 -drink goat's milk!
 Although theoretically the same chemical composition as cow's milk, goat's milk does not cause this sort of intolerance and people who suffer from allergies or intolerances to cow's milk swear by it.
 Our friend, Mel, also recommends it :)

-for Isobel: this is not an allergy to milk and she will very likely outgrow this milk intolerance.
+More good news for Isobel: this is not an allergy to milk and she will very likely outgrow this milk intolerance.
 How do we know that?
 Well, she is fine with formula which comes from cows, no problems with cheese or yogurt either, thank goodness.
 We'll try her again with cow's milk when she is 2.

 I hope this has been helpful!
 If you have any tips that you would like to share, please add your comments below.